-By stimulating specific points on the body, most often by inserting thin metal needles through the skin, in which remove blockages in the flow of qi.
+Stimulation of specific points on the body through inserting thin metal needles through the skin, which removes blockages of the flow of qi.

 Slight voltage is applied to the needle to make it pulsate, which increases the treatment effectiveness.